grudgemonkey/4chan_Bash/README.md

 # 4chan_Bash
-a simple bash script which sends you to any 4chan board via the command line
+a simple shell script which sends you to any 4chan board via the command line

 this is just a simple project i did since i recently learned how to put arguments in my shell scripts